Freefall Detection

 Freefall Detection systems are based on accelerometer functionalities, in particular on an acceleration detection of 0g on all the three axes (x, y, z) during the period of the fall of the object, with an accelerometer mounted on it.

-The behaviour of the three axes during the freefall event is shown in figure below.
+The behavior of the three axes during the freefall event is shown in figure below.
 The acceleration on the three axes is close to 0g and after the fall event the object bounces on the ground and at the end the object stops moving.

 The accelerometer will detect the freefall event when the values on the three axes (x, y, z) will be under the value of FF_THRESHOLD [mg] for the time interval FF_DURATION [msec].